 You can call us on 01202 816134 to discuss your situation and we will be happy to provide advice and an estimate for the professional treatment and management of your Japanese knotweed.
-Or simply use our Request a call back at the bottom of this page.

 The full BBC article can be accessed here:

 You may also be interested to read our Japanese knotweed Advice Note